cjdaly/REST_area/README.md

     ./main.sh "get(msgs/0)"

-__NOTE:__ Quotes are necessary, as shown above, to prevent the shell from interpreting parenthesis and some other characters that may be used in commands.
+__NOTE:__ Quotes are necessary, as shown above, to prevent the shell from interpreting parentheses and some other characters that may be used in commands.

 ### Available commands:
 - `get(`_endpoint_`)`